 Christmas trees and carols in Trafalgar Square

 London’s main Christmas tree stands in Trafalgar Square, and has a charming history.
 It’s presented as a gift each year by the Norwegian city of Oslo in return for British support during the Second World War, and has appeared in the square every year since 1947.
 It’s absolutely enormous, and is something of a Christmas focal point just next to London’s shopping centres.
 On the first Thursday in December there’s a grand tree lighting ceremony which is extremely popular.

 This is the place to come to hear traditional Christmas carols, which are often sung by choirs gathered around the tree itself.
 For even more music, pop across the road to St Martin-in-the-Fields — one of London’s premier concert venues.
 It holds a great range of Christmas concerts, from carol-singing to classical performances.

 National Trust Christmas events

 The National Trust’s grand country mansions, historic stately homes and brooding medieval ruins leap into life around Christmas time.
 Many hold activity workshops, carol services and fun days for kids, and nearly all of them are fantastically decorated with atmospheric Christmas displays, exhibitions and guided tours.
-Fountains Abbey and Studley Royal holds a Christmas theatre on 20 December and Christmas evenings on 15 and 22 festive music, and its very own Christmas market to get you in the Christmas mood.
+Fountains Abbey is illuminated for the Christmas season, and holds wonderfully atmospheric Christmas lunches, winter walks and carol concerts.